betajippity/Nuparu/README.md

 * dear imgui includes the core imgui library and the GLFW3/OpenGL3 and AppKit/Metal implementation files.
 * Only a subset of boost necessary to support OpenVDB and USD is included.
 * For boost, the following versions of Python are supported:
-    * On macOS, Python 3.11 from MacPorts
+    * On macOS, Python 3.13 from MacPorts
-    * On Fedora 39, the default system Python 3.13
+    * On Fedora 41 and RHEL, the default system Python 3.13
-    * On RHEL, the default system Python 3.9
     * On L4T, the default system Python 3.6
     * Python support is not provided on Windows
 * ZMQ is built with draft API support, without Websockets, without TLS support, and without libbsd